mesos/storm/README.markdown

   Builds a Docker image based on the current packaged storm.
 Run ./bin/build-release.sh before running this subcommand.

+* `supervisorDockerImage`

+  Builds a Docker image, based on the current packages storm, thats configured to be a supervisor, launched by mesos

+  Run ./bin/build-release.sh before running this subcommand.

 * `help`

   Prints out usage information about the build-release.sh script.